LSFLK/Copper/copper-server/kubernetes/README.md

 ## Edit .env file to replicate your settings in file path
       copper/copper-server/kubernetes/emailserver/configs/

+## Copy your certification and key files to the folder

+  /kubernetes/tls
+    - cert.pem
+    - fullchain.pem
+    - privkey.key
+    - dhparam.pem

 ## Creating the namespace for the project
 ```
   kubectl create namespace monitoring